Sorting out Pug facts from Pug fiction is important before taking the leap from casual admirer to committed dog owner.

 So, please don’t think your Pug is lazy.
 Remember to walk your dog, just don’t overdo it!

-Fact 9: Pugs are always overweight
+Fact 9: Pugs are often overweight

 Any dog that eats too much and doesn’t get enough exercise is prone to being overweight.